yashvini-chirri/EcoAudit/README.md

 ---

-## Author

-**Yashvini**

-Developed as part of the **CodeChef VITC Projects Department Recruitment**.

----

 ## License

-This project is intended for educational and recruitment purposes.
+This project is intended for educational purposes.